-Speaking of Cinderella Castle, the Magic Kingdom park iconi will feature blue bunting, golden swirls, and a 50th anniversary crest as part of its festive new look for the World’s Most Magical Celebration.
+In Magic Kingdom, you’ll also see various decorations for the 50th, including Cinderella Castle decked out with 113 pieces of jabots & swag, blue bunting, golden swirls, and a 50th anniversary crest as part of its Royal Makeover for the World’s Most Magical Celebration.

 Disney Fab 50 Statues

-This milestone is such a big deal, Walt Disney World has coined a new word – “EARidescence” – to describe what you’ll see when you visit.
-Mickey Mouse and Minnie Mouse will have sparkling new looks for the World’s Most Magical Celebration.
+This milestone is such a big deal, Walt Disney World has created a new look with an “EARidescence” color and quality.
+Mickey Mouse and Minnie Mouse have sparkling new looks for the World’s Most Magical Celebration.

 As hosts of the event, they’ll be dressed for the occasion in custom-made fashions of EARidescent fabric.
 Highlights of these celebratory designs include beautifully embroidered impressions of Cinderella Castle backed by fireworks, as well as a brocade in multi-toned, EARidescent fabric — all punctuated with pops of gold.

-Naturally, a variety of merchandise will be sold in this EARidescent color trend style, so guests can match Minnie and Mickey Mouse.
-Beyond merchandise, expect there to be EARidescent cupcakes, balloons, and all sorts of other offerings during Walt Disney World’s 50th Anniversary.
+Naturally, a variety of merchandise is being sold in this EARidescent color trend style, so guests can match Minnie and Mickey Mouse.
+There are also EARidescent cupcakes, balloons, and all sorts of other offerings during Walt Disney World’s 50th Anniversary.